BrandonWade/terra/readme.md

 ## Notes
 *This project is a work in progress - expect it to be broken or not fully functional at times.*
 - Currently supports Windows.
-OS X and Linux are not currently supported, but this may change in the future.
+At this time, OS X and Linux are not supported.

 ## Known Issues
 - If an image is not linked to directly, Terra will not download or display it properly.